digital-botanical-gardens-initiative/dendron-dbgi/vault/communication.meetings.2023.02.22.program.notes.botanical-garden.md

 ### What do we want ?

-Other Botanical gardens in CH ?
+Should we contact other Botanical gardens in CH ?
 International ?

+Maybe yes at least for questions regarding Nagoya and CBD. (e.g Geneva BG, Vienna Botanical Gardens, IPEN exchange group) BGCI (BG conservation iNternational)
+HBH (Hortus Botanicus Helveticus )

+Meeting in Neuchâtel in August 30-31 Manu will present DBGI

-Private Partner Orchids GreeenHouse (EMI/DBGI ?)
+Private Partner Orchids Green House (EMI/DBGI ?)
+Legal & ethics ?
+Nagoya status.

+We want to track provenance and licences regarding reuse of data.

 ## Litterature information collection